 *What is direct exposure?

-Direct Exposure is being about six feet (approximately two meters) from an infected person for a prolonged period while not wearing recommended personal protective equipment (PPE).
+Direct exposure occurs when an individual who has not received the COVID-19 vaccination is within six feet of an infected person for a prolonged period (15+ minutes) while not wearing personal protective equipment (PPE).
 Close contact also includes instances where there was direct contact with infectious secretions (like being coughed on), or if you touched a surface or object that may have been contaminated with the virus (shared door handles or tables for instance) without proper PPE.
 Close contact generally does not include brief interactions, such as walking past a person.